composer/composer/doc/03-cli.md

 By setting this option you can change the `bin` ([Vendor Bins](articles/vendor-bins.md)) directory to something other than `vendor/bin`.

-### COMPOSER_PROCESS_TIMEOUT

-This env var controls the time composer waits for commands (such as git commands) to finish executing.
-The default value is 60 seconds.

 ### http_proxy or HTTP_PROXY

 If you are using composer from behind an HTTP proxy, you can use the standard